 "A stand-out school is one with: book-loving messages on classroom doors or posters; where the head teacher is talking about the value of reading for pleasure; where a variety of adults are reflecting the librarian's enthusiasm; and where kids themselves are freely discussing books and using the library, happily, voluntarily and unselfconsciously."

 The CWIG Reading for Pleasure Award was founded to allow individual authors to give thanks and appreciation to schools and librarians that have made impressive efforts to promote reading for pleasure.
-Please continue your vital work which we believe improves reading, writing and research skills but also vocabulary and the ability to access reference materials.
+Your vital work helps improve reading, writing and research skills as well as vocabulary and the ability to access reference materials.

 FAQs for schools

 Photo: Ashbridge Independent School and Nursery, nominated by author Rhona Whiteford (©)

 Who is the scheme open to?

 Awards can be given to any nursery, primary, secondary or special school throughout the world.
 Schools can receive more than one award from different nominating authors.

 Nominating authors have to belong to the Society of Authors and must have visited the school over the 2018/19 school year (September to July) – either virtually or in person.

 Members can nominate schools in whatever combination they like e.g. one primary, two secondaries.